ytyulkinaxway/axway-open-docs/content/en/docs/central/mesh_management/discover-apis-and-services.md

 ## Prerequisites

-These prerequisites are required by the Axway Central CLI, which you will use to configure the Istio discovery agents.
+These prerequisites are required by the Axway Central CLI, which you will use to configure the Amplify Istio Discovery Agent.

 * Node.js >= 10.13.0 and <= 12.14.1
 * Axway Central CLI 1.7.0 or later